My Photography & Travel Guide to Sydney, Australia

 I highly recommend taking the 6-kilometer (3.7-mile) trail along Sydney's eastern coastline, which connects several beaches and parks.
 The walk typically takes 2-3 hours, depending on your pace and how often you stop to take photos or enjoy the scenery.
 You do not have to walk the entire distance if you get tired.
 It’s very easy to turn around and walk back.

-Royal Botanic Garden -
+Royal Botanic Garden

-The Rocks -
+The Rocks

 Historic streets and vibrant markets.
 The Rocks still has cobblestone streets and plenty of colonial-era buildings, including several characterful pubs.
-There are lots of wonderful restaurants, coffee shops and boutiques in this area.
+There are lots of wonderful restaurants, coffee shops, and boutiques in this area.

-Darling Harbor -
+Darling Harbor

 Darling Harbour is a buzzing waterside area that's just a short walk from the center of Sydney.
-This area is buzzing with lot of people taking walks and eating in outdoor restaurants.
+This area is buzzing with a lot of people taking walks and eating in outdoor restaurants.

 Taronga Zoo

 Taronga Zoo is a beautiful experience.
 It starts when you take a ferry from Circular Quay and hop on a 12-minute ferry to Taronga.
-You will have wonderful views of the Sydney harbor along the way, so if you come back in the evening, you can get some great shots.
+You will have wonderful views of the Sydney Harbor along the way, so if you come back in the evening, you can get some great shots.
 Once you get to the Zoo, you can see over 4,000 animals, including Kangaroos & Koalas!

 Day Trip to the Blue Mountains